-You may receive college credit towards the Amherst degree for participating in an approved study abroad program and:
+You may receive college credit towards the Amherst degree for participating in an approved study away program and:

-- You must take the equivalent of a minimum of 15 semester credits of liberal arts courses.
+- You must take the equivalent of a minimum of 15 semester credits of liberal arts courses each semester you are away.
 Course(s) must be approved by the registrar and by the major adviser(s).

 - Courses may not be taken pass/fail.